Top 10 Causes of Stress at Work

 10. Insufficient training

-So, if you’re given a new task you were not trained for, your stress levels will probably begin to rise, as you’ll start feeling like you might fail in that specific task.
+For a good work performance, you need to be trained.
+So, if you’re given a new task you were not trained for, your job stress levels will probably begin to rise, as you’ll start feeling like you might fail in that specific task.

 Conclusion

-It doesn’t matter if you’re a manager or not; if you’re living one of these signs and you might be living stress at work, talk to someone in the company who can change that.
+It doesn’t matter if you’re a manager or not; if you’re experiencing job stress, talk to someone in the company who can help you reduce it.

 FAQs